vikie1/Android-Links-Preview/README.md

 }
 ```
 ## Instructions
-The library issimple to use by default.
+The library is simple to use by default.
 Add this to your layout file:
 ```xml
 <com.github.vikie1.linkpreview.Preview
     android:layout_width="match_parent"